AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 ![[Pasted image 20251217143747.png]]

-When using a low-discrepancy sequence for generating the Monte Carlo sample vectors, the process is known as **Quasi-Monte Carlo Integration**
+When using a low-discrepancy sequence for generating the Monte Carlo sample vectors, the process is known as **Quasi-Monte Carlo Integration**.
+Quasi-Monte Carlo methods have a faster **rate of convergence** which makes them interesting for performance heavy applications.

+Given our newly obtained knowledge of Monte Carlo and Quasi-Monte Carlo integration, there is an interesting property we can use for an even faster rate of convergence known as **importance sampling**